6 Tips to Create an Ambassador Program for Your Nonprofit

 Take the following steps to ensure your ambassador program bolsters your existing strategies:

-- Set goals for your ambassadors internally.
+- Set internal goals for your ambassadors.
 Determine the metrics you will track to assess your ambassador program’s effectiveness.
-For instance, you may track key performance indicators like peer-to-peer fundraising participation rates, donations that can be attributed to ambassadors’ influence, or social media engagement rates.
+For instance, you may track key performance indicators (KPIs) like peer-to-peer fundraising participation rates, donations that can be attributed to ambassadors’ influence, or social media engagement rates.

-- Define clear roles and responsibilities.
+- Define responsibilities.
 For example, will ambassadors promote your peer-to-peer fundraisers?
 Will they share social media content?
-Will they speak on your behalf at events?
-All of the above may be possible.
-Delineate clear roles so that potential participants understand what will be expected of them.
+Will they speak on your behalf at events or even step in to help handle some event challenges?
+Create clear role descriptions so potential participants understand what you’ll expect of them.

 - Establish guidelines for program membership.
-Create clear regulations that ambassadors should follow when acting on behalf of your cause.
-For example, you might establish rules regarding the type of content ambassadors can share on behalf of your organization, such as pre-approved images or messages.
+Once ambassadors enter your program, develop standards they should follow when acting on behalf of your cause.
+For example, establish rules regarding the type of content ambassadors can share on behalf of your organization, such as pre-approved images or messages.

 When potential ambassadors understand what your program entails, you can narrow down your recruit list to just individuals who feel comfortable with the role expectations.
 And with clear metrics to guide your program, you can determine whether it’s a worthwhile use of your time and resources.

-Invite your new ambassadors to a training session to help them get up and running in their new roles.
-Depending on how spread out your ambassadors are, you might host a video or in-person meeting.
-Reiterate the role expectations and let ambassadors get to know one another with some icebreaker activities.
+Invite your ambassadors to a training session to help them get up and running in their new roles.
+Depending on where your ambassadors are located, you might host a virtual or in-person meeting.
+Reiterate the role expectations and let ambassadors get to know one another through some icebreaker activities.

-Also, craft a training manual for ambassadors to follow while promoting your organization.
-Your manual should include your brand guidelines and ambassador program regulations.
-You should also include marketing materials that ambassadors can use in their promotional efforts, such as:
+Additionally, craft a training manual for ambassadors to follow while promoting your organization.
+Your manual should include your brand guidelines, ambassador program regulations, and marketing materials that ambassadors can use in their promotional efforts, such as:

 - Custom graphics.
 Create branded graphics that ambassadors can use in their promotional materials, such as fundraising thermometers or infographics.
-You can use a tool such as the Bloomerang fundraising thermometer generator to quickly create a graphic with your nonprofit’s brand colors.
+Accompany these graphics with appropriate alternative text that ambassadors can embed to make their content accessible.

 Let ambassadors know that they can come to you at any time with questions or concerns.
 You may even set up a mentorship or buddy program within your ambassador group to ensure each participant has at least one peer they can turn to for support.